torresflo/Picture-Machine/README.md

 Follow the instructions above then clone the repo (`git clone https:://github.com/torresflo/Picture-Machine.git`).

-You must have an access token to retrieve and use the generation model.
-To do that, you need to create an account on the <a href="https://huggingface.co/">Hugging face website</a>.
-When it is done, on your profile, just create an access token (in read mode) and put it in a file named `accessToken.txt` next to `main.py`.
-This will allows the software to download the model on your machine to run it.

 You can now run `main.py`.

 ## Usage

 The image generation and if it is possible or not will depends of your hardware.
 This project has been tested on a Nvidia RTX 3070 with 8Gb of VRAM.
-With this hardware, it allows to generate images with a size of 512 x 512 pixels in around 10 seconds.
+With this hardware, it allows to generate images with a size of 768 x 768 pixels in around 15 seconds.

 Enter your prompt and then press "generate" to generate an image.
 You can then click on the image to save it if you want to.